laurencelundblade/t_cose/README.md

 Note that there is no committed time line to complete t_cose 2.0. t_cose is mostly implemented on a volunteer basis.
-You can volunteer.
+You can volunteer!
 Work like adding support for more algorithms is not too difficult and is nicely framed up.

 ## Building and Dependencies